UCL/TDMS/tdms/tests/system/README.md

 ### (Re)generation of the Data

-At a glance, (re)generating the input data for a particular test case, `arc_tc`, is a three step process:
+At a glance, (re)generating the input data for a particular test case, `arc_XX`, is a three step process:
-1. Determine variables, filenames, and the particular setup of `arc_tc`.
+1. Determine variables, filenames, and the particular setup of `arc_XX`.
 For example, is an illumination file required?
 What are the spatial obstacles?
 What is the solver method?
 This information is stored in a `config_tc.yaml` file.
 1. Call the `run_bscan.m` function (and appropriate supporting functions in the `./matlab` folder) using the information provided from the first step to produce the `.mat` input files.
-Each test case is also pointed to an input file (`input_file_tc.m`) which defines test-specific variables (domain size, number of period cells, material properties, etc) which are too complex to specify in a `.yaml` file.
+Each test case is also pointed to an input file (`input_file_XX.m`) which defines test-specific variables (domain size, number of period cells, material properties, etc) which are too complex to specify in a `.yaml` file.
 1. Clean up the auxillary `.mat` files that are generated by this process.
 In particular, any `gridfiles.mat`, illumination files, or other `.mat` files that are temporarily created when generating the input `.mat` file.

 ### Contents of the `data/input_generation` Directory (and subdirectories)